maxblox2999/BringBackChromeExtensions/README.md

 # BringBackChromeExtensions

-Restores support for Manifest V2 extensions in Google Chrome.
+Restores support for Manifest V2 extensions in Google Chrome for versions 138 and older

 ### Installation
 Run this in **PowerShell (Admin)**: